troyvassalotti/troyv.dev/src/posts/creating-the-front-royal-website-part-two.md

 date: 2020-04-20
 tags: ['post', 'music', 'front royal', 'project']
 ---
-I _really_ dropped the ball on this whole "blogging in real time" thing because the site is basically done.
+I _really_ dropped the ball on this whole "blogging in real time" thing because the site is almost done.

 In [the first blog](../creating-the-front-royal-website-part-one), I outlined my goals for the site with a screenshot of a few design ideas, and what stack I'll be using to build it.